PaulFranciz/ai-agent/README.md

-built an AI Agent that can use Tools in NEXT.JS 15!
+An AI Agent that can use Tools in NEXT.JS 15!
 (LangChain, Clerk, Convex, TS, IBM)

 A sophisticated AI chat application built with Next.js, featuring real-time conversations, advanced prompt caching, and intelligent tool orchestration powered by LangChain and Claude 3.5 Sonnet.